ferrucc-io/ferruccio/src/pages/magecart/index.md

 ## CDN Security

-These attacks usually are aimed towards large corporations that are attacked, either directly, or in indirect ways.
+These attacks usually are aimed towards large corporations that are attacked, either **directly**, or in **indirect ways**.

-An example of indirect attack that happened this September, when the group targeted Shopper Approved, a plugin for customer rating.
+An example of indirect attack that happened this September, when the group targeted [Shopper Approved](https://www.shopperapproved.com), an ecommerce plugin for customer rating.

 In this case the attack targeted a static resource that was used by multiple websites.